gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 <p>There is a problem existing in this method.
 It may cause that when Maker tries to cancel the order, Taker tries to fill in the same order, which will result in a failed transaction among the two transactions, and waste gas.
 The uncertainty of transaction mining order may result in unexpected results sometimes, and if there are a large number of transactions to be processed on the Ethereum blockchain, such uncertainty may increase.</p>

 #### 3.5.6.
 WETH Contract
-<p>ERC20 builds a standard interface for Ethereum token, to allow the interaction between the Ethereum smart contract and any token conforming to the standard.
-ETH is the base currency of Ethereum, and doesn’t conform to ERC 20 token standard.
+<p><a href="https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md">ERC20</a> builds a standard interface for Ethereum token, to allow the interaction between the Ethereum smart contract and any token conforming to the standard.
+ETH is the base currency of Ethereum, and doesn’t conform to ERC20 token standard.
 Many DApp developers finds that by abstracting ETH as the token compatible with ERC20, smart contract can be simplified by removing the business logic code for ETH processing.</p>

-<p>We use WETH contract deployed by Makerdao team to implement the above-mentioned function.</p>
+<p>We use WETH contract deployed by <a href="https://medium.com/@MakerDAO">Makerdao</a> team to implement the above-mentioned function.</p>

 **Contract deployment address:**<br />
 - Mainnet：[0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2)